 Consultant/patient specialty.
 Specialty of physician in charge of the patient or main specialty for which the patient was admitted to the hospital.
 If the consultant specialty differs from the patient specialty, give priority to the patient specialty.
-For healthy babies with mothers on obstetric and gynaecology ward, they should be coded as PEDBAB; the patient specialty for mothers on obstetric and gynaecology ward should be GOOBS.
+A ward with healthy newborns must either be allocated to GO (GOBAB) when it is located in obstetrics, or to PED (PEDBAB) if it is located in paediatrics; the patient specialty for mothers on obstetric and gynaecology ward should be GOOBS.
 For paediatric patients on a PED ward, code the patient specialty as per adult codes using the subspecialty (MEDGEN, MEDSUR etc); exceptions are PEDGEN (Paediatrics general, not specialised) and ICUPED (paediatric ICU).
+Paediatric patients will be coded as per age between under 16 years or under 18 years.
 Please note that long-term care is award specialty and should only exceptionally be used as a patient/consultant specialty.